-- (n) The investment seeks long-term growth of capital.
+- (m) The investment seeks long-term growth of capital.
 The fund invests primarily in equity securities of companies domiciled in any of the nations of the world including those in countries with emerging markets.
-It has no limitation on the percentage of assets that are invested in any one country or denominated in any one currency, but the fund typically invests in at least 30 countries. - (o) This pooled separate account invests mainly in commercial real estate and includes mortgage loans which are backed by the associated properties.
-Until March 25, 2011, this separate account had a temporary withdrawal limitation.
+It has no limitation on the percentage of assets that are invested in any one country or denominated in any one currency, but the fund typically invests in at least 30 countries. - (n) The pooled separate account invests mainly in commercial real estate and includes mortgage loans which are backed by the associated properties.
 Certain high need payments, such as death, disability, certain eligible retirements, and hardship withdrawals were not subject to the withdrawal limitation.
 Other withdrawal requests were subject to the limitation until certain liquidity levels were achieved.